Colorado Teachers: ‘Keep An Eye On The Kids’ This Summer

-“The kids in my class know that I’m there momma duck at school,” said Cara Godbe, a 3rd grade teacher in Montrose.
+“The kids in my class know that I’m their momma duck at school,” said Cara Godbe, a 3rd grade teacher in Montrose.

 Godbe is among the teachers calling on the community to keep an eye out for children and families who may be struggling this summer.